Google and Microsoft To Crackdown On Piracy Sites In Search Results

 Brilliant!
 You know duckduckgo just relays results from other search engines, do you?

+The only result this will provide is a new generation of search engines that don't have this kind of filters.

+But they would be more covert and hide their presence and traffic.
+Most likely in a peer to peer fashion.

 Anyone have a link to the price sheet?
-(Score:1)
+(Score:2, Insightful)

 This is fantastic news!
 Does anyone know where I can find the current Google/Microsoft price sheet for result filtering?